Receive the latest news from the Summer Program and LINES Ballet directly to your inbox!

 For more information, please follow the links in the grouped area at the top right of each page.

 "Everything in the phenomenal universe is straight line and circle.
 The horizon, our heads, arms, electrons, the oceans, planets and stars.
-Their principle function is to radiate.
+Their principal function is to radiate.
 The task of the human being is also to radiate."
 Alonzo King